chappy84/grumpy-phpunit/test-doubles.markdown

         $alpha->cromulate($deltas);
     }

-Often you will want to test that a certain method in your code has been run a specific number of times.
-You can do that using the *expects()* method as part of your mock object.

-In this code, we want to make sure that, given a known number of 'deltas', *Beta::process()* gets called the correct number of times.
-In the above test example, the test case would fail if *Beta::process()* is not run 3 times.
+In this code, we want to make sure that, given a known number of 'deltas', `process()` gets called the correct number of times.
+In the above test example, the test case would fail if `process()` is not run 3 times.

+As you saw in earlier tests in this chapter, `expects()` can accept a wide variety of options, but you can pass it an integer that matches the number of times you are expecting the method to be called in your test.

 ## More Object Testing Tricks

 ### Testing Traits
-If you are using PHP 5.4 and want to compose objects using traits, you have two options.
-You can test objects that use traits, and then test the functionality that the traits add.

-If you are using PHPUnit 3.6 or newer, you can use a helper that will give you a test double that uses the trait:
+Because Traits can be defined once, but used many times, you will not want to necessarily test the functionality defined in traits in every object in which they are consumed.
+At the same time, you _do_ want to test the traits themselves.

+PHPUnit 3.6 and newer offers functionality for mocking traits via the `getObjectForTrait()` method; this will return an object composing the trait, so that you can unit test only the trait itself.

+Here's a sample trait:

 {: lang="php" }
     <?php
     trait Registry
     {
         protected $values = array();